Skip to content

 Early termination is the single largest asymmetric risk in a novated lease.

-When it does happen, the financial impact is severe and verging on counter-intuitive.
+When it does happen, the financial impact is severe and often counter-intuitive.

 Example 1: Being made redundant 3 months into a 5-year lease